 After completing this chapter, you will know:

-- What a paralegal is. - The major tasks paralegals perform. - The names of professional associations of paralegals. - The education and training available to paralegals. - Whether paralegals must be certified or licensed. - Key skills and attributes of the professional paralegal.
+- What a paralegal is and the kinds of tasks paralegals perform. - Professional paralegal associations and the role of certification. - The education and training available to paralegals. - Key skills and attributes of the professional paralegal.